gbusto/BrickBreak/README.md

 5. Fill in the necessary text boxes, upload images, etc
 6. In the build section, your new archived app should appear eventually after uploading it in the previous steps

+## Recording App Preview on Device

+`QuickTime -> File -> New Movie Recording -> Select device as video and microphone output`

+At this point, you the QuickTime recording window should show your device screen.
+Start recording and then play the game/use the app.
+Stop recording when you're done.

+Now at this point, you'll need to need to change the frame rate of the app using this command:

+`ffmpeg -i MOVIENAME.mov -r 30 NEWMOVIENAME.mov`

+## Recording App Preview on Simulator

+To record an app preview on the simulator, run the following command:

+`xcrun simctl io booted recordVideo <filename>.mov`

+This recording will most likely need a sound channel added to it before being accepted as a valid app preview.
+I'll update this with that process next time I need to do that.

 ## Tagging a Release

 git tag -a "vX.X.X" -m "Tag message"